Talent Connect Best Practices for Organizations and Representatives

 Conducting Group “Ask the Recruiter” Sessions:

-• Organizations can decide the format and schedule of group sessions.
+• Organizations can decide the format of group sessions.
 As a participating employer, you are expected to offer at least one “Ask the Recruiter” session on the day that you are registered.
 However, please note that you are also able to offer additional types of programming as well, such as workshops and panels, as long as the programming corresponds to the industry.

 • To highlight your group session(s), consider promoting this information in your registration’s “Description” section.
 This section displays prominently to students.